-- 1. Completion of the HLGU Teacher Education Program Application form online, including agreement with the provided confidentiality statement.
+- Completion of the HLGU Teacher Education Program Application form online, including agreement with the provided confidentiality statement.
 The online application requires submission of the following: - a.
 A recent photograph for identification purposes only (the photo will not be used in the evaluation process for admission). - b.
 A typed letter, demonstrating professional writing skills, to the Teacher Education Committee requesting admittance into the Teacher Education Program.
 This letter should include a brief autobiographical sketch and an explanation of your desire to become a teacher. - c.
 Favorable recommendation from faculty member outside teacher education.
 (Dispositions Assessment: University Classroom form) - d.
 Favorable recommendation from faculty member in teacher education.
 (Dispositions Assessment: University Classroom form) - e.
-Current Cumulative, Professional Education, and Content Area Grade Point Averages (GPAs). - 1.A CGPA of 2.50 or higher on a 4.0 scale (includes all transfer credit) - 2.A CGPA of 2.75 or higher on a 4.0 scale in all Professional Education Requirements and Content Area Certification Requirements (some of which may overlap with General Education courses) - 2.
+Professional Education, and Content Area Grade Point Averages (GPAs).
+A CGPA of 2.75 or higher on a 4.0 scale in all Professional Education Requirements and Content Area Certification Requirements (some of which may overlap with General Education courses) - 2.
 Verification of a qualifying ACT Composite score of 22 or verification that all portions of the Missouri General Education Assessment (MoGEA) have been passed in three attempts or less.
 Teacher candidates must seek written permission from the Teacher Education Committee prior to registering for a fourth attempt.
 (Graduate students seeking certification are not required to take the MoGEA.)
 Required MoGEA scores: